Open-Scholarship-Strategy/indexed/ver_1/index.md

     * Fund studies that use stakeholder theory to explore ways to achieve more Open Scholarship policies at research and education institutions.

+* A reduction of article-processing charges (APCs) in hybrid titles to match the market average for OA-only journals.

 * A reduction of article-processing charges (APCs) and book-processing charges (BPCs) in hybrid titles to match the market average for OA-only journals and presses.

     * The scholarly publishing market might require a detailed government-level investigation in order to stabilise this.